 Carl Bechstein’s company then sold around 500 instruments a year, which motivated him to expand his business across Europe.
 His instrument were characterized by their great stability, their high ‘life’ expectancy and their incredible sound.
 The most famous musicians playing a Bechstein piano were Franz Liszt, Richard Wagner, Claude Debussy, and Wilhelm Backhaus.
 At that time, Bechstein was the official piano maker for the Tsars of Russia, the royal families of Spain, Belgium, the Netherlands, Italy, Sweden, Norway, Austria and Denmark, and other royalty and aristocracy.
 Even today, more than a century after Carl Bechstein’s passing on March 6, 1900, his pianos are built and sold all over, carrying the famous Bechstein-lettering.
 The company even built a center to research on optimal sound ‘effects’ in their instruments and to educate young piano manufacturers.

-At yovisto, you may enjoy Franz Liszt’s “La Campanella” on a Bechstein piano, played by Andreas Merk.
+At yovisto academic video search, you may enjoy Franz Liszt’s “La Campanella” on a Bechstein piano, played by Andreas Merk.

 References and Further Reading: